STEM CELL THERAPY FOR HIPS

 STEM CELL TREATMENT FOR HIP ARTHRITIS

-Hip arthritis is one of the most common causes of hip pain.
-This type of Arthritis involves the wearing away of the cartilage between the bones of the hip joint.
-It can affect anyone, but certain factors increase an individual’s risk of having hip arthritis such as advanced age, sex, being overweight, and/or having bone deformities or certain diseases.
-Furthermore, hip arthritis can be genetic, with repeated stress or injury to a joint further increasing any person’s overall risk.
+Hip arthritis, one of the most common causes of hip pain, occurs when the cartilage between the bones of the hip joint wears away.
+While it can affect anyone, advanced age, sex, being overweight, bone deformities, or certain diseases can increase an individual’s risk.
+Genetic factors, along with repeated stress or injury to a joint, can also heighten a person’s overall risk of developing hip arthritis.

-Stem cells treat hip arthritis by expressing anti-inflammatory and pro-growth signals that create an environment that is conducive to tissue regeneration and wound healing.
-It is also believed that stem cells have the potential to suppress tissue degradation.
-This causes the body to produce more cartilage cells and more cartilage as a result.
+In treating hip arthritis, stem cells express anti-inflammatory and pro-growth signals, fostering an environment suitable for tissue regeneration and wound healing.
+Researchers also believe that stem cells can suppress tissue degradation, prompting the body to produce more cartilage cells and, consequently, increase cartilage.

 STEM CELL THERAPY FOR THE TREATMENT OF LABRAL TEARS TO THE HIP